Meet Our Camp Directors

 Last summer, I returned to Camp as our Inclusion Specialist, ensuring all Tikvah supported campers, living in traditional bunks had the support they needed to have a successful summer experience.
 As Assistant Director, I partner with our Tikvah and Camper Care Director, Dr. Audra Kaplan, in all aspects of the Tikvah Support Program.

 I’m a Camp Ramah Darom alumn (Gesher ’03) and a long-time summer staff member.
 After participating in Ramah Israel Seminar in 2004, I returned as Tzevet (staff) at Camp for four years and was on Ramah Israel Seminar Tzevet for one year.
-I am is currently working as a behavior therapist for children with autism in Cooper City, Florida while I complete coursework to become a Board-Certified Behavior Analyst.
+I am currently working as a behavior therapist for children with autism in Cooper City, Florida while I complete coursework to become a Board-Certified Behavior Analyst.
 I feel fortunate to be able to blend my love of Ramah, my training and my passion for individuals with special needs as Assistant Tikvah Director.

 I am a dedicated Jewish Professional and long-time Ramah summer camp staff member.
 I spent five summers working at Camp Ramah in Nyack and two summers as a Rosh Edah (Unit Leader) at Camp Ramah Darom.
 For the last two years, I worked as the Program and Youth Assistant for the Kaplan Michell Retreat Center at Ramah Darom and recently became the Program Director of Camp Ramah Darom.
 A New York native, I moved down to Atlanta after graduating from The University of Pittsburgh with a degree in Urban Studies and Jewish Studies certificate.